Want to know everything about ChatGPT, like what it is and how it works?

 LLMs have gained popularity in recent years due to advances in computational power, which enable larger input datasets and parameter spaces.
 The most basic form of training for LLMs involves predicting a word in a sequence of words.

-There are two common techniques for this:
+There are two standard techniques for this:

 - Next-token prediction